Moving Overseas with Pets

 Collect a Health Certificate

-When planning your international pet relocation, this health certificate becomes one of the most important pet travel documents.
-An international health certificate shows your pet is fit and ready for entry into a new country.
-Usually, authorities issue such certificates within 10 days of the travel, although the time frame may vary from country to country.
+One of the significant pet travel documents is required when you have decided to move your pet internationally.
+An international health certificate serves as proof your pet is healthy and able to enter a different country.
+Authorities normally provide such certificates within 10 days of travel, although the timeframe may vary from one country to another.

-Always confirm the validity period and ensure your vet is authorized to issue certificates accepted by the destination’s animal import authority.
+Always check the expiry length and ensure your vet is accredited to provide documents acceptable to the destination’s animal import authority.

 Crate Training and Preparation

-You must crate train your pets much before time so that they get the hang of it.
+You must crate train your pets well in advance so that they become accustomed to it.
 It will take weeks and sometimes months for a pet to feel comfortable inside the crate for endless hours.

 Airline & Travel Planning